dorienmc/documentation-legacy/client/modules.md

 [formide-client-webhook](https://github.com/PRINTR3D/formide-client-webhook)
 <br/>
-Send a message with a body to a remote url (webhook) when an error is triggered in FORMIDEOS.
+Send a message with a body to a remote url (webhook) when an error is triggered in formide-client.

 [formide-client-camerapi](https://github.com/PRINTR3D/formide-client-camerapi)
 <br/>